Thoughtful Architecture

 Following on from NYSAFAH’s recognition of Bridge Rockaway as Downstate Project of the Year at the end of 2024, the project is gaining attention in both the affordable housing and architectural spheres for its first-of-its-kind composition of uses and its impact on the local community.

-In April the project and the team behind it were honored at the Citizens Housing and Planning Council annual lunch receiving the Impact for Community Investment Award.
+The project and the team behind it were honored at the Citizens Housing and Planning Council annual lunch in April, receiving the Impact for Community Investment Award.

 In May the American Institute of Architects recognized the project in its Excelsior Awards, which highlights the best in publicly funded buildings, outdoor areas, and public art across New York State, and the architects and design professionals who support and advocate for them.